 The passport will be used to issue the visa.
 At least two blank visa pages in the passport must be present.
 The final three pages of US passports are designated as amendment pages by the US Department of State for passport modifications.
 For visas, they won’t be accepted.
 You must first renew your passport if it has no more empty visa pages.

 When applying for a new visa, you must present both your current passport and any additional passports in which you hold a current visa for China.
-Additionally, a photocopy of the passport and visa is necessary.
+Additionally, a photocopy of the passport and visa is necessary. - Non-US passport holders must present a notarized photocopy of documentation proving their right to remain or reside in the US, such as a valid long-term visa or Green Card.

-• Evidence of residence or legal status (applicable to non-U.S. citizens).
+- Evidence of residence or legal status (applicable to non-U.S. citizens).

-You must present both the original and a photocopy of any valid documents issued by the relevant authorities of the nation where you are presently staying, such as proof of residency, employment, student status, or a valid certificate of visa of stay.
+You must present both the original and a photocopy of any valid documents issued by the relevant authorities of the nation where you are presently staying, such as proof of residency, employment, student status, or a valid certificate of visa of stay. - A photocopy of any previous Chinese passports or visas (applicable to foreign citizens who were Chinese citizens and have obtained foreign citizenship)

 If you are applying for a Chinese visa for the first time, you must submit a copy of the data page from your prior Chinese passport as well as the original.
 If you have previously obtained Chinese visas and wish to apply for a Chinese visa using a newly issued foreign passport that does not already have any Chinese visas, you must present a photocopy of the data page of the prior passport, the photo page (if separate), and the previous Chinese visa page.
-(If your name has changed since your prior passport, you must present an official document attesting to the change.)
+(If your name has changed since your prior passport, you must present an official document attesting to the change.) - A photocopy of identification showing the applicant’s name, address, and current place of residence in the United States (such as a driver’s license or large utility bill).

-• Evidence of the COVID-19 vaccine
+- Evidence of the COVID-19 vaccine

-A copy of the certificate attesting to the full COVID-19 vaccination,
+A copy of the certificate attesting to the full COVID-19 vaccination, - A current passport-style photo

 Submitting Application

-• In China, one China Visa Application Form is required per person.
+- In China, one China Visa Application Form is required per person.

-• After submitting the form, print off the downloaded PDF file and sign the confirmation page as well as the last page of the application.
+Complete the application online - After submitting the form, print off the downloaded PDF file and sign the confirmation page as well as the last page of the application.

-• Only single-sided pages of the application, not back-to-back ones, should be printed and submitted.
+- Only single-sided pages of the application, not back-to-back ones, should be printed and submitted.

-• Be aware that once you submit the form, you won’t be able to change the data.
+- Be aware that once you submit the form, you won’t be able to change the data.
 Please carefully review all of the information before submitting.

-• Online submission of the Visa Service Request Form
+- Online submission of the Visa Service Request Form

-• Your contact information and mailing address should be provided together with the service level and type you require.
+- Your contact information and mailing address should be provided together with the service level and type you require.

-• One service request form can be used to enter several applications.
+- One service request form can be used to enter several applications.

 Payment For Delivery, Servicing, and Processing of Visas